mirzawaqasahmed/f5-big-iq-lab/docs/class04/module5/lab1.rst

         # ./cmd_bigiq_onboard_reset.sh pause

     The script will do in this order:
-    1. Delete existing applications
+    1. Delete existing applications (BIG-IQ and AS3)
     2. Execute the ``clear-rest-storage -d`` command on both BIG-IQ CM and DCD
-    3. Uninstall existing ansible-galaxy roles (if any)

 3. Execute the script